York University, School of Continuing Studies

 Shaping a Campus Gateway

 The building twists as it rises up and out of a master plan designated gateway site, creating a landmark gesture at the campus’ South East entrance and a new public plaza.
 The dramatic form is a calculated response to the campus public realm, informed by surrounding amenities including a TTC subway station, patterns of student movement, and the optimization of solar orientation.
-The building’s high-performance skin combines reflective brushed aluminum panels, glazed openings, and integrated photovoltaic panels into a triangular diagrid that curves in response to the building’s twisting form.
+The building’s high-performance skin combines reflective brushed aluminum panels and glazed openings into a triangular diagrid that curves in response to the building’s twisting form.

 —Rhonda Lenton, York University President and Vice Chancellor